 One of the main selling points of this card (besides being the only one available for the console) is speed.
 When you play a game installed on the Expansion Card, you will experience the same (if not lower) load times that you would have if you installed the game on the Xbox´s internal memory.

 And that´s it for the moment.
 In the future, it is very likely that more cards will appear on the market.
 For now, the Seagate Expansion Card is the only device that lets you increase the storage in your Xbox while still being able to install games on it.

 You can use an external HDD on your Xbox, but you will not be able to install the latest releases on it.
 You would have to rotate and transfer the titles between your internal and external memory.

-If you want to know more about the Series X/S compatibility with other accessories, check out our article where we tell you if the newest Xbox controller is backward compatible.
+If you want to know more about the Series X/S compatibility with other accessories, check out our article where we tell you if the newest Xbox controller is backward compatible, or here for Bluetooth headsets.
 Or this other one where we analyze if your old driving wheel or joystick works in this new generation of gaming.